mozilla/fxa/packages/fxa-auth-server/docs/api.md

 Failing requests may be due to the following errors:

-* status code 400, errno 102:  attempt to access an account that does not exist
 * status code 400, errno 105:  invalid verification code
 * status code 400, errno 106:  request body was not valid json
 * status code 400, errno 107:  request body contains invalid parameters